BIONF/PhyloProfile/README.md

 R -e 'shiny::runApp('',launch.browser=TRUE)'.

 Note: R has to be installed on your machine.
 The required packages will be automatically installed if necessary.
+If it says "Shiny" package is missing, please install it manually and run the app again.

 # Bugs
 Any bug reports or comments, suggestions are highly appreciated